- Home

 Distribution

-Confined to the sub-alpine regions of Stewart Island.
+Confined to the alpine and sub-alpine regions of Stewart Island.

 Ecology and Habitat

 A diurnal species, occurring above the treeline in the sub-alpine zones of Stewart Island.
 They are often found associated with boulderfield, tussock grassland, and herbfield habitats.
-It is possible that as with some other species of small South Island skinks that they utilise invertebrate burrows as refugia (pers. comm Tony Jewell).
+It is possible that, as with some other species of small South Island skinks, they utilise invertebrate burrows as refugia (pers. comm Tony Jewell).

 Social Structure